ibexa/documentation-user/docs/content_management/block_reference.md

 - **Name** – Enter a name for the Page block.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.

+## SeenThis! block

+Integration with (SeenThis!)[https://seenthis.co/] service.
+SeenThis! block provides an adaptive streaming technology with no limitations as conventional streaming service.
+It allows to preserve the best video quality with minimum amount of data transfer.

+!!! note
+    This page block is in an opt-in bundle, to use it, install `ibexa/connector-seenthis` bundle first.

+On the **Basic** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Video ID** – Enter the ID of the video to be streamed.
+- **Tracker ID** – Enter the tracking code.
+- **Big play button** – Set to display a large play button.
+- **Autoplay** – Configure whether the video starts automatically.
+- **Muted** – Configure whether the video starts muted.
+- **Play button** – Set the number of products to be displayed.
+- **Mute button** – Set whether the mute button is displayed or not.
+- **Loop** – Set whether to play a video in a loop mode.
+- **Loop count** – Set the number of loop repetitions.
+- **Include audio** – Configure whether to include audio with the video.

+On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.

+!!! note

+    SeenThis! technology might be blocked by some ad blocker solutions.
+If you can't see the block once configured, check the ad blocker configuration.

 ## Recently added block